glennmora/aws-projects/wordpress-website/README.md

 - Then install and deploy the updated WordPress website to Elastic Beanstalk by following our previous steps that we used to install the previous version.
 - In the new version of WordPress install the **Importer tool** and use to import our XML file

-2. Now we will clean up our project. **Remember that if you don't clean up your project you could get charged up to $450 at the end of the month!**
+2. Now we will clean up our project.

 - https://console.aws.amazon.com/elasticbeanstalk
 - Go to **Environments** select your the Elastic Beanstalk we created